crexi-dev/sdet-task/projects/angular-ngrx-material-starter/README.md

 ## Improvements
 1. Integrate the tests with CI/CD pipeline like Jenkins
 2. Adapt parallelization when tests are time consuming
+3. Adding before and after test setup/cleanup scripts
-3. Set standard rules/guidelines against PR review , may be template can help
+4. Set standard rules/guidelines against PR review , may be template can help
-4. Implementing Pre-commit hooks for linting like eslint
+5. Implementing Pre-commit hooks for linting like eslint
-5. As part of regression we can be extensive in adding negative test cases
+6. As part of regression we can be extensive in adding negative test cases